Once I complete the Free Application for Financial Student Aid (FAFSA) online, how

 How does the Financial Aid Office determine my application date?

 Your application date is the date the results of your FAFSA and any required additional information are received in the Office of Student Financial Aid and Scholarships.
 Your information is received from the Federal Processor by electronic data exchange.

-How do I know which items on the SAR should be corrected?
+How do I know which items on the Student Aid Report (SAR) should be corrected?

 Upon receiving the SAR, you should carefully review the data shown.
 This information is what you listed on your FAFSA and you should be able to determine if an error was made.
 If corrections are necessary, contact the Assistant Director of Student and Career Services in the Office of Student and Career Services.
 Do not send corrections to the Federal Processor until you have spoken to the Assistant Director of Student Services.